Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 object within the `files` list contains the following members:
 * (required) `source` property contains the following members:
   * (required) `path` is a local path.
 A single file or a directory can be specified.
-Filters below cannot be specified for single file to transfer.
+Filters below will be ignored if `path` is a file and not a directory.
   * (optional) `include` is an array of
     [Unix shell-style wildcard filters](https://docs.python.org/3.5/library/fnmatch.html)
     where only files matching a filter are included in the data transfer.